 Reduce the risk of contaminating your harvest by planning storage requirements accordingly — never use malathion to prepare canola for storage or treat bins in which you plan to store canola.

-Malathion is often used to treat cereals and other non-oilseed grains in bins that have been contaminated with insects.
+Malathion can be used to treat cereals and other non-oilseed grains in bins that have been contaminated with insects.
 Any grower doing so should record the date of treatment and not use that bin to store canola in this growing season.

 The Canola Council of Canada recommends growers follow these procedures to properly store canola and cereal crops: